Quark Contraction Tool -- QCT: Basic functionality

-where the {\tt quarkContract[\#\#]} function is defined within QDP++.
+where the {\tt quarkContract[\#\#]} function is defined within QDP++\footnote{Note that {\tt Op } and {\tt Op'} correspond to \emph{source1} and \emph{source2} as given in the manual of QDP++, respectively.}.
 Additionally we provide an {\tt Uncontract} function, which will split contracted expressions into terms with open color and spin indices.
 Note that this function will introduce a color and spin index irrespective of the operator at hand, e.g. a color neutral object has superfluous color indices after the uncontract operation.
 We define $\delta$ functions to be independent of their index type and it suffices to write {\tt DD[a,b]}$=\delta_{ab}$.